Jen Basford: Making a Career Change Worthwhile

 What does Jen do every year to stay on track and keep growing?

-- Looks at expenses and how they can be trimmed (specifically her cost of sales, or COS)—While her COS now holds steady at the PPA benchmark, she's determined to drop that amount by about 5% each year.
+- Looks at expenses and how they can be trimmed (specifically her cost of sales, or COS)—While her COS now holds steady at the PPA benchmark recommendation, she's determined to drop that amount by about 5% each year.
 (Of course, with a boutique business model, there are certain costs she won't eliminate.)

 - Constantly freshens her marketing to keep it in line with her branding—This is a critical step to profitable growth, in Jen's mind.
 "If I simply advertise and do the same thing over and over, my brand suffers, as do my studio and bottom line."